 In our case, our business is selling SEO tools, so it made perfect sense to develop it, but if we were an SEO agency, we would use existing tools or data.

-It’s possible to develop your own SEO tool, each type of tool has a different entry barrier, some are very hard, some are easier.
+It’s possible to develop your own SEO tool or DIY SEO, each type of tool has a different entry barrier, some are very hard, some are easier.

 There’s an option to speed it up rather than build your own SEO tool– white label SEO API.
 We provide an SEO API that is available for private or SEO Whitelabel use case that supports: